Joseph-Luper-Tsenum/Explainable-Multi-ethnic-and-Independent-representation-learning-for-Type-2-Diabetes-Risk-Factor-D/README.md

-### Explainable Multi-ethnic and Independent representation learning for Type 2 Diabetes Risk Factor Discovery by integrating omics and non-omics (OnO) data from the UKBiobank
+### Interpretable Multi-ethnic and Independent representation learning for Type 2 Diabetes Risk Factor Discovery by integrating omics and non-omics (OnO) data from the UKBiobank